hydroper/littlecarexperience-draft1/README.md

 # Little Car Experience (draft 1)

-A failure by @hydroper on trying to develop a massive multiplayer game with the following technologies:
+A failure by @hydroper on trying to develop a massively multiplayer game (based on the single-player SharkBite Bay Adventure game) with the following technologies:

 * Front-end
   * Next.js